Mummanajagadeesh/hw-multiply-and-accumulate-units-verilog/README.md

 * **CSA accelerates accumulation**, deferring carry propagation to the last stage.
 * The **MBE–CSA pair** represents a high-performance datapath style well-suited for MAC-intensive workloads.

-Perfect — thanks for sharing the README.
-Here’s the **extension block** you can add after the existing `MBE–CSA` section (no repetition of old content):

 ---

 #### Booth–Kogge